Personal Care Assistance for When It Gets Really Bad

 For instance, a senior with bouts of confusion or the beginning stages of Alzheimer’s should be accompanied on all outings.
 What happens if they get on the northbound interstate in a moment of confusion and don’t realize what they’ve done for several hours?
 Will they be able to find their way back home?

 Homecare or assistance CANNOT be viewed as a matter of convenience.
 An individual’s safety and well-being during their daily activities is as essential to their on-going health as taking their prescriptions or visiting their physician on a routine basis.
 You should never substitute professional care for a makeshift option and expect that the results be optimal.
 Home care agencies, assisted living facilities and adult day cares exist for a reason!
-A condo with a handicap ramp, the TV and a locked door will never suffice for a professional aide with experience in caring for a dementia patient and the stimulus of an Alzheimer’s day care or group.
+A condo with a handicap ramp, the TV and a locked door will never suffice for a professional aide with experience in personal care for a dementia patient and the stimulus of an Alzheimer’s day care or group.

 Occasionally the decision maker of the family will be the individual in mental or physical decline.
 This can be especially hard on the spouse or family members who previously were in the habit of relying on the judgement of their loved-one.
 It will be tempting to allow the individual to continue to make all the decisions without support or guidance out of habit.
 However, it can be detrimental and quite unfair to expect an individual with clouded judgement or under intense physical and emotional stress to make clear and rational decisions.
 As stressful and saddening as it may be, you’re doing your best by your loved-one or spouse by coming alongside them and relieving them of the weight of such an arduous task as establishing homecare or a backup plan for when they are no longer able to care for themselves independently.

 If you are making this decision, and have questions, do not hesitate to call us.
 We can hep with personal, professional in-home health care services in Naples, and surrounding areas.